-- Visualize for yourself the style that you would like to incorporate into your end table.
+- Visualize the style you would like to incorporate into your end table.
 Note that it should also go well with your house or room's over-all theme.

-- Prepare your old wooden stool and wooden top (make sure that the width of the wooden top is in proportion with the size of your stool so that your wooden top won't go oversized.
+- Prepare your old wooden stool and wooden top (make sure that the width of the wooden top is in proportion to the size of your stool so your wooden top won't be oversized, making it unstable.

-- Using your wood glue, stick the wooden top you have decided for your end table and glue it to your old stool.
+- Using your wood glue, place the wooden top you have decided on for your end table and glue it to your old stool.
 Let it completely dry for approximately an hour or so that you're sure that your table becomes stable.

 - With your colored paint, design away the color of the table that you desire.
 You can include ribbons, stones and glitters to decorate your table according to your preferences.
 Let it dry completely.

-- After designing, gloss your table away with you lacquer so you'll have a glossy finish with your paint after.
+- After designing, coat your table top with lacquer so you'll have a glossy finish effect.
 Glossy paint should be dried before using your end table.
 Don't do this if you want a matte appearance.

-- If the end table is not proportional, this may cause damage to the view of your living room but it may still be used for different purposes.
+- If the end table is not proportional, this may interrupt the beautiful view of your living room but it may still be used for different purposes.

-- End table which would carry heavy load should be fixed and made properly as it would not collapse later.
+- End tables which will carry a heavy load should be fixed and made properly so it won't collapse later.